High blood pressure currently stands as one of the most common ailments faced by people of all ages across the world.

 Not to be confused with nitrites, the nasty stuff you’ll find in processed meats, nitrates are a naturally occurring substance found in just about all vegetables and fruits.

-When you consume it, your body will convert it into nitric oxide.
+When you consume it, your body converts it into nitric oxide.

-As the nitric oxide flows through your veins, it will help relax, or dilate them, which makes the entire process of blood flow much easier on your body.
+As the nitric oxide flows through your veins, it helps relax, or dilate them, which makes the entire process of blood flow much easier on your body.

-While most vegetables have nitrates in them, here are some of the top nitrate-rich veggies out there.
+While most vegetables have nitrates in them, some of the most nitrate heavy vegetables include:

 Please note that none of the above advice should be a substitute for speaking with a qualified healthcare practitioner.